Course Title: Work legally and ethically

-This unit describes the skills and knowledge required to identify and work within the legal and ethical frameworks that apply to an individual job role
+This course describes the skills and knowledge required to identify and work within the legal and ethical frameworks that apply to an individual job role.

-This unit applies to community services and health workers who play a proactive role in identifying and meeting their legal and ethical responsibilities.
+This course applies to community services and health workers who play a proactive role in identifying and meeting their legal and ethical responsibilities.

 National Codes, Titles, Elements and Performance Criteria